57 Best Restaurants in Lyon and the Alps, France

 $$

-Stepping through the door of this ravishing Belle Époque brasserie is a bit like traveling back in time, so beautifully preserved is its turn-of-the-century ambience, with classic globe lighting, tile floor, linen-bedecked wooden tables, and the expansive menu.
-The spell is only enhanced by a traditional menu of all the classics: delicious steak tartare, moules frites (mussels and fries), foie gras, and escargots, all washed down with a local Côtes du Rhône.
-If you still have room, the cheese plate or a homemade classic dessert (like pavé au chocolat Valrhona or crème brûlée) assure a happy ending.
+Stepping through the door of this charming Belle Époque brasserie is a bit like traveling back in time, so beautifully preserved is its turn-of-the-century ambience, with classic globe lighting, tile floors, and linen-bedecked wooden tables.
+The expansive menu includes all the traditional French classics: steak tartare, moules frites (mussels and fries), foie gras, and escargots, all washed down with a local Côtes du Rhône.
+If you still have room, the cheese plate or a classic dessert (like pavé au chocolat Valrhona or crème brûlée) assure a happy ending.

 04–75–55–55–15